nivbhaskhar/nivbhaskhar.github.io/_posts/2020-09-01-decision_tree_regressor.markdown

 ---

 # Will it rain today ?
-{: style="text-align: center; background-color: pink"}
+{: style="text-align: center; background-color: #ccd9ff"}

 Let's continue to work with our weather dataset from [last time](https://nivbhaskhar.github.io/2020/08/27/working_with_real_data.html).
 Our goal is to analyze the weather data from the past and develop a model to predict the amount of rainfall, given the other weather parameters.

-We are going to do this by building a *decision tree regressor*{: style="color: hotpink"}.
+We are going to do this by building a *decision tree regressor*{: style="color: blue"}.
 This model sort of works like playing Twenty Questions.
 You build a tree of relevant queries about the accessible parameters of the dataset[^1] so that, going down a path leads you to a reasonable prediction of the target.

 In this post, we'll concentrate on learning how to use scikit-learn's implementation of the decision tree regressor and leave the actual theoretical analysis of how the algorithm works to a later date.
 A notebook with the complete code can also be found on [GitHub](https://github.com/nivbhaskhar/Tools/blob/master/scikit-learn/decision_tree_regressor.md).

 # Imports
-{: style="text-align: center; background-color: pink"}
+{: style="text-align: center; background-color: #ccd9ff"}

 We'll be using the pandas library as well as scikit-learn.
 So you'll have to preface your code with the following import statements.